Crusher and Press Combos

 Caroline Pakenham, author of Making Jellied Preserves, uses a Mehu Liisa Steamer and wrote:

-'I have been using a muslin and up-turned chair for straining for so long that I believed I couldn’t use anything else but I have to say that I have been experimenting with the Mehu-Liisa fruit steamer and have found it very quick.
+'I have been using a muslin and up-turned chair for straining for so long that I believed I couldn’t use anything else but I have to say that I have been experimenting with the Mehu Liisa Fruit & Veg Steamer and have found it very quick.
 It isn’t too expensive and I would highly recommend it as a juicer and a steamer for all soft and stoned fruits in the making of jellies.'

-Ann Somerset Miles, independent food writer, uses a Fruit & Vegetable Drier and wrote:
+Ann Somerset Miles, independent food writer, trials our Fruit & Vegetable Drier and wrote:

 'Hot off the press!'
 Article in Grow Your Own magazine

 Preview: 'Wondering what to do with your ripe fruit & veg?
-Our experts explain how to make delicious juices and pressés....'
+Our director, Bee Hill explains how to make delicious juices and pressés....'
 Click here to download article.
 NB Article size: 2.87MB

 Follow us on Twitter